Inzhenerka/docs.getdbt.tech/website/docs/guides/mf-time-spine.md

 - Use an existing table in your project, like a `dim_date` table

 And once you have a time spine table, you need to configure it in YAML to tell MetricFlow how to use it.
 This guide will show you how to do both!

+### Prerequisites
+Before you start, make sure you have:

+- A dbt project set up.
+If you don't have one, follow the [Quickstart guides](/guides?tags=Quickstart) guide to help you get started.

 ## Add a time spine SQL model